all Zweiradler Tours

 Zweiradler Tours Banner

 Small ‘advertising banner’ that can be attached to our rear packsack.
 Invites passers-by to look up on our website what those loaded bicycles they just saw are all about.
+However, since the first months of the tour we did not use the banners very often.

 41 g